nbdc-datahub/hbcd-docs/docs/access/metadata.md

 #### Exceptions

 A unified naming convention has been generally implemented for both instrument and field names of the tabulated data.
 Nonetheless, *in the current release there may be exceptions where the naming standard is not applied for specific field names.* As a result, naming patterns may vary across instruments and variables.
 To enhance interpretability, improved consistency in the naming scheme is planned for future releases.
-Data with table names that do not follow the conventions outlined above include:

-**Demographics & Visit Information**
-One value for the domain element of the NBDC Data Dictionary is Demographics, which does not have a single corresponding value for the domain element of the naming conventions.
-Demographics includes participant Visit Information (`par_visit_data`) and Basic Demographics (`sed_basic_demo`).
-The `source` element is similarly unique.

-**Tabulated MRI & EEG Data**
-Tabulated data derived from file-based data follow a separate naming scheme, but are generally understood to be under the MRI, EEG, etc. domain and strictly for the 'Child.'
+Data with table names that do not follow the conventions outlined below include **tabulated data derived from MRI, EEG, other file-based data**.
+However, it is generally understood that these data are associated with the MRI, EEG, etc. domains and strictly associated with the 'Child.'

 ### Single vs Double Underscores